 Top 3 Barriers to AV Technology Uptake

-David – So, Adrian it can be so disheartening, let me paint this picture for you.
-You’ve gone into trouble of investing hundreds of thousands, if not, millions of dollars in new technology for your organisation.
+David – Adrian, there is a situation that can be so disheartening.
+Let me paint this picture for you.
+You’ve gone to the trouble of investing hundreds of thousands, if not, millions of dollars in new technology for your organisation.
 Okay.
-You’ve spoken to the expert; you’ve looked at all the great technology options.
-You’re convinced on what your implementing is the right choice.
+You’ve spoken to the experts; you’ve looked at all the great technology options; you’re convinced that what you’re implementing is the right choice.
 But for some reason, the people just aren’t using the technology.
 Why is that?

 David – Oh okay!
 So, eliminating the steps is probably the key there, isn’t it?
 You’ve got to be asking those “How” questions.
 “How are you going to be using the technology?
 “How many steps are there to use that system?
 Is it two, three, four, or five?”
-And the more it is, the worse it is.
+And the more steps involved, the worse the experience.
 People aren’t going to adopt that technology.
 It’s too hard.
-You need to reduce those steps right down to one, maximum two, which requires minimum training and all of a sudden people are just going to get right into using that technology.
+You need to reduce those steps right down to one, maximum two.
+This requires minimal training and all of a sudden people are just going to get right into using that technology.

 Adrian – Absolutely, Dave.
-The second one is, mismatch of technology.
-Sometimes, people want something when, really, they need something else.
-I get a lot of questions.
+The second reason is a mismatch of technology.
+Sometimes people want something, when really, they need something else.
+I get asked these kinds of questions.
 People are like “I’m going to go travelling, I want to buy a camera” or “I’ve just had a baby; I want a camera” and they ask me what camera to get and I keep telling them “You don’t need a camera.
 You already have a really great camera on your phone”.

 David – Oh, I see.
-So, this is, sort of, the case of doing the proper “Needs Analysis and Discovery”, isn’t it?
-Yeah, absolutely.
-If you don’t do that, if you don’t ask those “Why” questions, “Why do you need this?”, “What do you need that technology for?”
-If you don’t ask the right people those “Why” questions, you could be making some mistakes.
+So, this is sort of, a case of doing the proper “Needs Analysis and Discovery”, isn’t it?
+If you don’t do that, if you don’t ask the right questions, “Why do you need this?”, “What do you need that technology for?”
+If you don’t ask people those “Why and What” questions, you could be making some mistakes.
 That simple example, if you kept asking “Why do you need that camera?”, “Why do you need that?”
 “What are you going to use it for?”, you would’ve found that they don’t actually need it.
 It would’ve been a wasted investment.

 Adrian – Yeah, absolutely.
-And so, the last one, the third one is actually, quite a hard one to explain, it’s that adaption is a bit of an emotional decision.
-You can do everything right, like you’ve said, hire the right experts, involve the right people in the design process, but they still won’t adapt the technology.
-An analogy I would like to use is that, people paying with their phone, we thought it was going to take over the world but in reality, only 1% of people use their phone to pay for things.
+So, the third reason is actually quite a hard one to explain.
+Adoption is a bit of an emotional decision.
+You can do everything right, like you’ve said, hire the right experts, involve the right people in the design process, but people still won’t adopt the technology.
+An analogy I would like to use is people paying for things with their phone.
+Some thought this concept was going to take over the world but, in reality, only 1% of people use their phone to pay for things.

 David – Yeah, Adrian, this is a classic.
-We, as people, we need to like something, and we need to trust it.
-They’re two big barriers and if you can’t overcome those barriers, it’s difficult for people to uptake the technology.
-I’ll give you a tip of what we find really works well in commercial projects is a Proof of Concept.
-That’s taking the time a little bit early to get some new technology in, put it in a part of the building and invite people to come and work with it, test it out, get comfortable with it, give some feedback.
-Then, they’ll, sort of, overcome that trust barrier and if you listen to what they’re saying, you’ll get the technology to a point where they’d like it and you’ll overcome the like barrier.
-So, your adaption is going to go through the roof.
+We, as people, need to like something.
+We also need to trust it.
+They’re two big barriers and if you can’t overcome those barriers, it’s difficult for people to uptake new technology.
+I’ll give you a tip of what we find really works well in commercial projects.
+It’s a Proof of Concept.
+This means taking the time before a major project to get some new technology in, put it in a part of the building and invite people to come and work with it, test it out, get comfortable with it, and give some feedback.
+They will overcome that trust barrier and, if you listen to their feedback on user experience, you’ll be able to tweak the technology to a point where people like it.
+You’ll then overcome the uptake barrier and your adoption is going to go through the roof.

 Adrian – Thank you so much for watching.
-We’re confident that when you use these three steps, people will be more willing to take the technology that you’ve put in your office space.
-Thanks again.
+We’re confident that when you follow these three steps, people will be more willing to adopt the new technology in your next project.